epctex-support/google-search-scraper/README.md

 The input of this scraper should be JSON containing the list of pages on Google Search that should be visited.
 Required fields are:

-- `search`: (Optional) (String) Keyword that you want to search on Google Search.

 - `startUrls`: (Optional) (Array) List of Google Search URLs.
-You should only provide a news list, jobs list, or detailed URLs.

-- `includeReviews`: (Optional) (Boolean) This will add all the reviews that Google Search provides into the detail objects.
-Please keep in mind that the time and resources the actor uses will increase proportionally to the number of reviews.

-- `endPage`: (Optional) (Number) Final number of page that you want to scrape.
-The default is `Infinite`.
-This applies to all `search` requests and `startUrls` individually.
+You should only include search URLs.
+It must be used if `queries` parameter is not used.

+- `queries`: (Optional) (Array) Keywords you want to search on Google.
+It must be used if `startUrls` parameter is not used.

+- `countryCode`: (Optional) (String) This option determines the Google search domain by the country code.
+It only applies to the search queries.

+- `languageCode`: (Optional) (String) This option determines the language of the Google search results which is passed to Google Search as the `hl` URL query parameter.

+- `locationUule`: (Optional) (String) The code for the exact location for the Google search.
+It's passed to Google Search as the uule URL query parameter.
+You can use the UULE code generator https://padavvan.github.io/.

-- `maxItems`: (Optional) (Number) You can limit scraped items.
+- `maxItems`: (Optional) (Integer) You can limit scraped items.
 This should be useful when you search through the big lists or search results.

+- `resultsPerPage`: (Optional) (String) Number of search results for each Google result page.
+By default, Google Search returns 10 results per page.
+The allowed values are 10, 20, 30, 40, 50 and 100.

+- `includeUnfilteredResults`: (Optional) (Boolean) If checked, the lower-quality results that Google normally filters out will be included.
+This usually consists of a few hundred extra results.

+- `endPage`: (Optional) (Integer) The page number that you want to end with.
+By default there is no end page.
+This is applies to all search requests and startUrls individually.

 - `proxy`: (Required) (Proxy Object) Proxy configuration.